Eligibility to Study Off Campus

 Eligibility Requirements1.
 Students are eligible to study off campus during their third or fourth year.

 - Students wishing to study off campus during their final semester must submit a Committee on Academic Standing Petition and gain approval from the OCS faculty committee.

 - Transfer students admitted as:

-- first or second year students are eligible in their third or fourth years
+- First or second year students are eligible in their third or fourth years

-- third-years are eligible only for Grinnell-in-London
+- Third-years are eligible only for Grinnell-in-London and Grinnell-in-Washington

-- Students seeking to apply to an alternative program or spend the full-year on one or two programs must petition; see "Selecting an Off-Campus Study Program" section for instructions.
+- Students seeking to apply to an alternative program or spend the full-year on one or two programs must petition; see "Selecting an Off-Campus Study Program" for instructions.

 Per the Student Handbook, "Good Academic Standing is defined as 1) making Normal Scholarly Progress toward the degree and 2) having no academic sanctions more severe than probation.
 Strict Probation or Suspension removes a student from Good Academic Standing."
 OCS approval granted to students who subsequently are placed on academic Warning or Probation may be revoked.
 Students who are placed on Strict Probation or suspended or dismissed from the College are not eligible to study off campus.
 In either case, students remain liable for any and all program charges incurred up to that point.